-Consumption on the rise in America, and elsewhere, is easily detected as many are breathing in the vulgarity, profanity, and nudity, included in graphic displays of such, along with political disunity, racism, and numerous other areas of ungodly consumption.
-There is a weakness in the government, and churches, to countermand the ungodliness being pursued.
-(More Info on Audio Podcast)
+Consumption on the rise is easily detected as many are ushering in vulgarity, profanity, and nudity; along with political disunity, racism, and other areas of consumption.
+There is a weakness in the government, and churches, to countermand the brevity of it all.

-In America, and many Western nations, there were great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showering upon them.
-But having become comfortable; forsaking the house of God, as in the days of the prophet Haggai in which the people needed a reminder to "Consider your Ways" (Haggai 1:5-7)!
+Many once godly nations have seen great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showered upon them.
+But there has come a need, as in the days of the prophet Haggai, in which the people were reminded:

 Prospers times often brings neglect towards the God of creation.
 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God!

-There is an endeavor to "Make America Great Again" but it will never be truly great as long as there is the killing of the unborn; the open flaunting of homosexuality, same-sex marriage, transgender movement which questions one's God-given identity, and other ungodly ways condemned in God's Word!
-Again the words of the prophet Haggai: Thus saith the Lord, consider your ways (Haggai 1:7).
+There is an endeavor to "Make America Great Again" but it will never be truly great as long as there is the killing of the unborn; the open flaunting of homosexuality, same-sex marriage, a transgender movement that questions one's God-given identity at birth, and other ungodly ways condemned in God's Word!

-Consumption on the rise is can be a progressive wasting away, a conspicuous consumption, with exposure searing one's conscience as a hot iron.
-Scripture reveals that in the latter days some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).
+Consumption on the rise can be a progressive wasting away, a conspicuous consumption, with continued exposure searing one's conscience.
+Scripture reveals: Now the Spirit (the Spirit of God) speaks expressly, that in the latter days some shall depart from the faith, giving heed to seducing (or deceiving) spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).

-This infers the moral life of such being scarred by sin; walking away from the truth of God's Word, allowing deception to play into focus rather than strict adherence to the Word of God.
-Scripture reveals: Because iniquity shall abound, the love of many shall grow cold.
+This infers a once moral life being scarred by sin; walking away from the truths of God's Word, allowing deception to play into focus rather than strict adherence to the Word of God.
+Scripture reveals: Because iniquity (or lawlessness) shall abound, the love of many shall wax (or grow) cold.
 But he that shall endure to the end, the same shall be saved (Matthew 24:12-13).

 A man of God noted: We are living in a very permissive day when the religious world is tolerant to most any and all kinds of standards and lifestyles.
 This permissiveness and tolerance is the result of a self-willed and carnal minded society.
-He observed that consumption on the rise needed to be addressed.
+This man realized that consumption on the rise was taking place and needed to be addressed.

-We are living in a permissive society that allows all manner of ungodliness to flourish; even accommodated by laws and rulings to enhance such lifestyles.
-God did not praise the people in Haggai's day; for forsaking His house, while pursuing other paths.
-He instructed the prophet Haggai, to speak His Word, to awaken the people as to the path they were taking (Haggai 1:5).
+We are living in a permissive society that allows all manner of ungodliness to flourish; accommodated by laws and rulings to enhance such lifestyles.
+God did not praise the people in Haggai's day; for their forsaking His house while pursuing other paths.
+He instructed the prophet Haggai, to speak His Word, to awaken the people as to the path they were taking.

 A Sunday school commentary noted: The Pentecostal movement is now being tempted to pursue social status rather than sanctification, financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.

 Those words were uttered because of seeing consumption on the rise!
-A church that once bore the characteristics identified on the Day of Pentecost (Acts 2:1-3); having manifestations of God's Spirit readily displayed in its services, had become tamed by allowing the traits of the world into its midst!
-Such terms as sanctification (being set apart unto God), righteousness, and holiness, become obsolete.
+A church that once bore the characteristics identified on the Day of Pentecost; having manifestations of God's Spirit readily displayed in its services, has become tamed by allowing the traits of the world into its midst!
+Such terms as sanctification (being set apart unto God), righteousness, and holiness, are no longer encouraged.

-Absorbing immoral movies and television; careless surfing of the Internet; listening to malicious talk; ignoring the Word of God; giving into a materialistic worldview.
+Absorbing immoral movies and television; careless surfing of the Internet; listening to malicious talk; ignoring the Word of God; giving in to a materialistic worldview, has become an everyday occurrence by some.
 Will one allow the sanctifying Scriptures and the purifying blood of Christ to cleanse heart and mind or will one persist in sin-filled thinking and experience God's judgment?

 Consumption on the rise is indicated by this statement: If humanity continues to drift morally and socially during the next century, as it did during this present one, we will sink into the abyss of total corruption and despair.

-With consumption on the rise by the evilness of man; it would behoove one to take a closer look at the promises of God towards the repentant in heart!
+With consumption on the rise of the evilness of man; it would behoove one to take a closer look at the promises of God towards the repentant in heart!
 One man said: Short as life is, we make it still shorter by the careless waste of time.
-Scripture asks: For what is your life?
-It is even as a vapor, that appears for a little time, and then vanishes away (James 5:14).
+Scripture reveals: Whereas you know not what shall be on the morrow (or tomorrow).
+For what is your life?
+It is even a vapor, that appears for a little time, and then vanishes away (James 4:14).

-Today is the day of salvation (2 Corinthian 6:2) and there are multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision (Joel 3:14).
-I pray that consumption on the rise will equate towards the salvation of man (John 3:16); not of the evilness of this world!
+Today is the day of salvation!
+Scripture reveals: Multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision (Joel 3:14).
+I pray that consumption on the rise will equate towards the salvation of man; not of the evilness of this world!